-- a) If attendance has improved to a satisfactory level: Proceed with a meeting.
-Acknowledge the improvement, review strategies, ask for commitment, inform the employee that their attendance will be monitored with follow-up in 8 to 10 weeks.
-Confirm the next meeting date.
-Advise the employee that if improvement is maintained, further meetings may not be required; but if not maintained, Procedural Step 2 is possible.
-Document the meeting locally. - 6.
-If attendance did NOT improve to a satisfactory level: Proceed with meeting. - a) Consider individual circumstances: If individual circumstances warrant, a repeat of Procedural Step 1 may occur.
+a.
+If attendance has improved to a satisfactory level:

+- i.
+Proceed with meeting.

+- Acknowledge improvement, review strategies, ask for commitment, inform attendance will be monitored with follow-up in 8-10 weeks.

+- iii.
+Confirm next meeting date.

+- iv.
+Advise that if improvement is maintained, further meetings may not be required, but if not maintained, Step 2 is possible.

+- v.
+Document locally.

+b.
+If attendance did NOT improve to a satisfactory level:

+- i.
+Proceed with meeting. - ii.
+Consider individual circumstances: If individual circumstances warrant, a repeat of Step 1 may occur.